isomerpages/ura-ilsg-cms/_programmes/i Light Forum.md

 </p>
 <p>Prepare to be enlightened as thought leaders in lighting, architecture,
-and sustainability share their perspectives on how architectural ingenuity, lighting and technologies can pave the way for a decarbonised future.&nbsp;</p>
+and sustainability share their perspectives on how architectural ingenuity, lighting and technologies can pave the way for a decarbonised future.&nbsp;Panellists include Tan Szue Hann, Head of Sustainability and Director, Sustainable Urban Renewal at Keppel (Real Estate), Toh Yah Li, Principal of Light Collab and Henry Woon, Director of Atelier Ten Singapore.</p>
 <p>Sign up for i Light Forum <a href="https://www.eventbrite.sg/e/i-light-singapore-2024-i-light-forum-tickets-908158746257?aff=oddtdtcreator" rel="noopener noreferrer nofollow" target="_blank"><u>here</u></a>!
 Registration for both sessions comes with a complimentary drink and $10 Millenia Walk voucher (T&amp;Cs apply)&nbsp;&nbsp;</p>